floppylab/molecules/README.md

 Can you see that we have these properties: name and email addess, but we have to map them to types like String, Date, etc.
 And do not forget about validating these data in the service layer....

 So instead of these, why can't we have a Name or an Email types?
-And these types should know what is a valid email address or what is the maximum lenght of a name.
+And these types should know what is a valid email address or what is the maximum length of a name.

 By using molecules, your Person class could look like this: